link to https://flood-warning-information.service.gov.uk

-More information on riparian ownership can be found in the Environment Agency's "Living on the Edge" guide to your rights and responsibilities.
+More information on riparian ownership can be found in the link to the Environment Agency's "Living on the Edge" guide to your rights and responsibilities.

 Prior permission must be obtained from the Environment Agency if you wish to alter a watercourse (for example, extend your property over the ditch).
 This is to ensure there is no interference to the natural flow of the watercourse.

-For more information on flood alleviation please see the National Flood Forum website: www.floodforum.org.uk
+For more information on flood alleviation please see the National Flood Forum website: link to www.floodforum.org.uk

-Hampshire County Council also have information on protecting your property from flooding which can be found at www.hants.gov.uk/landplanningandenvironment/environment/flooding
+Hampshire County Council also have information on protecting your property from flooding which can be found at the link to www.hants.gov.uk/landplanningandenvironment/environment/flooding